Parallel-in-Time/qmat/docs/devdoc/structure.md

 ```

 The `computeQDelta` must simply returns the $Q_\Delta$ approximation for this generator,
-eventually using the `zeros` property as starting basis.
+potentially using the `zeros` property as starting basis.

 **📣 Important :** even if this may not be used by your generator, the `computeQDelta` method **must always**
 take a `k` optional parameter corresponding to a **sweep or iteration number** in SDC or iterated RK methods,